esallychang/BIOF521_Spring2022/_episodes/06-RNASeq_Counts_to_Genes.md

 ### Density plots

 Density plots can be output in the `Report` if *Filter lowly expressed genes* is selected.
 A link is also provided in the `Report` to a PDF version (`DensityPlots.pdf`).
 These plots allow comparison of the counts distributions before and after filtering.
-The samples are coloured by the groups.
-Count data is not normally distributed, so if we want to examine the distributions of the raw counts we need to log the counts.
-We typically check the distribution of the read counts on the log2 scale.
+The samples are colored by the groups.
+Count data is not normally distributed, so if we want to examine the distributions of the raw counts we need to take the log values of the counts. **We typically check the distribution of the read counts on the log(2) scale.**
+<br/><br/>
 A CPM value of 1 is equivalent to a log-CPM value of 0 and the CPM we used of 0.5 is equivalent to a log-CPM of -1.
-It can be seen in the Raw counts (before filtering) plot below, that a large proportion of genes within each sample are not expressed or lowly-expressed, and the Filtered counts plot shows our filter of CPM of 0.5 (in at least 2 samples) removes a lot of these uninformative genes.
+It can be seen in the Raw counts (before filtering) plot below, that a large proportion of genes within each sample are not expressed or lowly-expressed, and the Filtered counts plot shows our filter of CPM of 0.5 (in at least 2 samples) removes a lot of these uninformative genes:

 <img src="{{ page.root }}/fig/limma_densityplots.png" alt="density plots from limma report">

 We can also have a look more closely to see whether our threshold of 0.5 CPM does indeed correspond to a count of about 10-15 reads in each sample with the plots of CPM versus raw counts.
 Click on the `CpmPlots.pdf` link in the `Report`.
 You should see 4 plots, one for each sample.
 Two of the plots are shown below.
-From these plots we can see that 0.5 CPM is equivalent to ~10 counts in each of the 4 samples (where the lines intersect), so 0.5 seems to be an appropriate threshold for this dataset (these samples all have sequencing depth of 20-30 million, see the `Library information` file below, so a CPM value of 0.5 would be ~10 counts).
+From these plots we can see that 0.5 CPM is equivalent to ~10 counts in each of the 4 samples (where the lines intersect), so 0.5 seems to be an appropriate threshold for this dataset (these samples all have sequencing depth of 20-30 million, see the `Library information` file below, so a CPM value of 0.5 would be ~10 counts):

 <img src="{{ page.root }}/fig/limma_cpm.png" alt="cpm plots from limma report">